SpektraSystems/MCW-IoT-and-the-Smart-City/Whiteboard design session/WDS trainer guide - IoT and the Smart City.md

 3. Describe how the custom web application will be hosted, as well as how it will access the stored telemetry including displaying location information on a map, manage reference data (speed limit information, speed alert thresholds, vehicle information, etc.), alerts, and device control messages.
 Also, describe how you will use it to provision new IoT devices and send manual cloud-to-device messages.

-4. What would you recommend using to combine bus and traffic light information, filtering the data by the close proximity of both types of IoT devices, then by average bus speed information based on predefined speed thresholds for detecting slow traffic near the traffic lights?
-How can this data be used to send alerts and cloud-to-device traffic light timing change messages?
+4. What would you recommend using to combine bus and traffic light information, filtering the data by the close proximity of both types of IoT devices, then by average bus speed information based on predefined speed thresholds?

 _Location-based data and mapping_

 1. Relecloud wants to integrate map visualization to show the location of buses, traffic lights, and other devices.
 They would like to use a mapping service that does not require them to send data to an external resource, can be used with other Azure services like Stream Analytics, and supports data privacy and compliance when needed.

-2. How would you perform reverse geocode queries to find addresses and cross streets based on latitude/longitude?
-They would also like to view the posted speed limit and road use, such as local road use, limited access, etc.

 **Prepare**